hpcugent/hanythingondemand/docs/Configuring_PuTTY_on_Windows.rst

 +++++++++++++++++++++++++++++++++++++++++

 Make a connection that uses ``Auto`` and ``Dynamic``.
 Select a port number which will later be used in your browser.
-I use ``12345`` in the following exmaple but it can be any unpriveleged port.
+In the screenshots, ``12345`` is used, but it can be any unpriveleged port.

 .. image:: img/07.1-putty-tunnel.png

+Click ``Add`` to put the configuration in place, which should make the port number appear in the list of forwarded ports:

 .. image:: img/07-putty-tunnel.png

 Configure ``Connection -> Data``